dtaht/blog-cerowrt/content/post/oldest_active_queue_first.md

 broadcast is *randomly arbitrated*.
 One station might get a chance to broadcast 3 times in a row, while the others starve.
-So in the contrived 4 station example above, you end up with potential jitter in the 1ms (nobody broadcasting), to 120ms, range with a typical median of 40ms.
+So in the contrived 4 station example above, you end up with potential jitter in the 1ms (nobody broadcasting), to 120ms (with a long tail), range with a typical median of 40ms.

 On top of *that* you need enough queuing to keep TCP happy.